 5. The Red Shoes (1948)

-Our heroine, Vicky Page, becomes torn between her love for ballet and her love for composer Julian Craster, who is quickly rising in the world of dance Julian Craster.
-We also follow the life of director Boris Lermontov.
-Boris promises Vicky that she will dance but he will have control of the rest.
-So Vicky becomes a famous prima ballerina but one Lermontov finds out Vicky and Julian have been romantic he gives her an ultimatum, it is either the ballet or Julian.
-Vicky choses her love and they marry, much to the dismay of Lermontov.
+Our heroine, Vicky Page, becomes torn between her love for ballet and her love for composer Julian Craster, who is quickly rising in the world of dance.
+Under the overbearing and obsessive direction of Boris Lermontov, she quickly rises to stardom.
+Boris urges Vicky to remove all of her distractions so she can focus only on dance.
+Once Lermontov finds out Vicky and Julian have been romantic he gives her an ultimatum, it is either the ballet or Julian.
+Vicky chooses her love and they marry, much to the dismay of Lermontov.
 After she is married Vicky starts to miss being a dancer and is given a chance to dance “The Red Shoes” show once again.
 Even though Vicky tries to resist but she is eventually sways by Lermontov and this decision subsequently causes strife in her marriage with Julian.
 This movie was nominated for five Academy Awards in 1948 and won two.
 Not only is this a fantastic ballet movie, it is also one of the greatest films of all time.

 6. Ballet Shoes (2007)

 Sylvia Brown, a young orphan, is sent to her uncle Gum’s house in London with her nurse Nana to live.
-Her uncle isn’t pleased but he succumbs to taking care of her because she has no other family.
-They grow fond of each other and Sylvia grows up.
+Her uncle isn’t pleased, but he relents and agrees to take care of her because she has no other family.
+They grow fond of each other, and we watch Sylvia grow up.
 She still lives with Nana and Gum.
 Gum decides to adopt a baby girl named Pauline who was orphaned when her parents were killed on board the Titanic.
-When Pauline is two Gum decides to adopt another orphan from Russia whose name is Petrova.
+When Pauline is two, Gum decides to adopt another child from Russia whose name is Petrova.
 Finally, Gum adopts his final girl Posy, who is brought to him with ballet shoes that once belonged to her now dead mother.
 The movie follows Petrova and Pauline audition for parts as fairies in “A Midsummer Night’s Dream” and Posy’s desire to attend ballet school in Czechoslovakia.

 7. Mao’s Last Dancer (2009)

-Set in a Chinese village, Li Cunxin is an eleven years old and selected by the Communist Party to study ballet in Beijing at Madame Mao’s Dance Academy.
+Set in a Chinese village, the protagonist Li Cunxin is an eleven-year-old selected by the Communist Party to study ballet in Beijing at Madame Mao’s Dance Academy.
 Li finds himself years later in Houston as part of an educational curriculum focusing on ballet and the arts.
-He meets ballet dancer Elizabeth Mackey and they fall in love.
-When the Chinese government requests Li to return he marries Elizabeth and defects to the United States.
-Li and Elizabeth move to Florida but their marriage falls apart.
+He meets ballet dancer Elizabeth Mackey and they quickly fall in love.
+When the Chinese government requests Li to return, he marries Elizabeth and defects to the United States.
+Li and Elizabeth move to Florida, but their marriage falls apart soon after.
 Li eventually returns to China to perform.
 He and his new wife visit the village where it all started for Li.

 8. Save the Last Dance (2001)

-When Sara Johnson’s mother dies she is required to move from the suburbs of Chicago to her father’s inner city apartment on the south side.
-Sara is training for the ballet and she wishes to be a professional ballerina someday.
-Still, in her new community she finds that making friends isn’t that easy.
+When Sara Johnson’s mother dies, she is required to move from the suburbs of Chicago to her father’s inner city apartment on the south side.
+Sara is training for the ballet, and she dreams of being a professional ballerina someday.
+Still, in her new community, she finds that making friends isn’t that easy.
 Until she meets Chenille and her brother Derek, who both take her to local dance clubs and teach her what hip-hop dancing is all about.
 Sara incorporates her new moves when auditioning for ballet school.

 9. The Turning Point (1977)

-Shirley MacLaine plays DeeDee, a professional dancer who is forced to quit her position at the ballet company she has been dancing for when she realizes she has become pregnant with fellow dancer Wayne’s baby, played by Tom Skerritt.
+Shirley MacLaine plays DeeDee, a professional dancer who is forced to quit her position at the ballet company when she realizes she has become pregnant with fellow dancer Wayne’s baby, played by Tom Skerritt.
 The two get married and move to Oklahoma City to run a school of dance.
-Anne Bancroft plays Emma, who stays in New York and achieves status of prima ballerina.
-When the company comes to Oklahoma City DeeDee takes her children to go see the performance.
-Emma and DeeDee become enemies throughout this film and each struggles with life choices.
+Anne Bancroft plays Emma, who stays in New York and achieves the status of prima ballerina.
+When the company comes to Oklahoma City DeeDee takes her children to see the performance.
+Emma and DeeDee become enemies throughout this film, and each struggles with their life choices.

 10. White Nights (1985)

 Mikhail Baryshnikov plays ballet dancer Nikolai Rodchenko who has defected from the Russia to the United States.
-While on his way to perform in Tokyo his plane has engine trouble and he is forces to land in Siberia.
-Once Nikolai is recognized by the KGB as a defector of Russia, the chief officer contacts American dancer Raymond Greenwood, who is living there after he defected to the Soviet Union.
-The friendship between the two men takes times to develop but once it does they are thick as thieves.
+While on his way to perform in Tokyo his plane has engine trouble, and he is forced to land in Siberia.
+Once Nikolai is recognized by the KGB as a defector from Russia, the chief officer contacts American dancer Raymond Greenwood, who is living there after he defected to the Soviet Union.
+The friendship between the two men takes time to develop but once it does they become thick as thieves.
 Raymond learns that his wife is going to have a baby and he decides he doesn’t want that child to grow up in Russia.
 So the trio plans to escape.
-The escape plan works for some but Raymond sacrifices his own freedom to give his wife hers.
+The escape plan works for some, but Raymond sacrifices his own freedom to give his wife hers.

 11. The Company (2003)

-Another movie that converges the world of ballet with the silver screen is The Company starring Neve Campbell and James Franco.
-Loretta, played by Campbell, hopes to become a primary ballerina with the Joffrey Ballet in Chicago.
-Still, being a professional dancer is a lot of work and the requirements wear on her.
+Another movie that brilliantly combines the world of ballet with the silver screen is The Company starring Neve Campbell and James Franco.
+Loretta, played by Campbell, hopes to become a prima ballerina with the Joffrey Ballet in Chicago.
+Still, being a professional dancer is a lot of work, and the requirements begin to wear on her.
 She begins dating Josh, played by Franco, who has no ties in the world of ballet.
 This dramatic film touches on other character’s lives including the director.
 Original members of the Joffrey Ballet dance in the numbers we see in the movie.